 -Lauren Council, Former Recreational Coordinator at Santa Clara Therapeutic Recreation Center

 With support from:

-Thank you so much for helping us win the Community Inclusion Award from Help Us Gather!
+Thank you so much for helping us win the Jefferson Award!
 We are beyond excited to see our work recognized and can't wait to make a bigger difference in our community!
 With your endless support, we look forward to working with every student enrolled in special education in Santa Clara, California within the next four years.